-This Fee Schedule has been updated to incorporate by reference the 2020 Edition of the American Medical Association's Physicians' Current Procedural Terminology, Fourth Edition (CPT®-4), including the general guidelines, identifiers, modifiers, and terminology changes associated with the adopted codes.
-In this Fee Schedule CPT®-4 codes that contain explanatory language specific to Arizona are preceded by $\Delta$ .
-Codes, however, that are unique to Arizona and not otherwise found in CPT®-4 are preceded by an AZ identifier and numbered in the following format: AZ0xx-xxx.
-To the extent that a conflict may exist between an adopted portion of the CPT®-4 and a code, guideline, identifier or modifier unique to Arizona, then the Arizona code, guideline, identifier or modifier shall control.
+Codes that are unique to Arizona are preceded by an AZ identifier and numbered in the following format: AZxxx.
+To the extent that a conflict may exist between an incorporated portion of the CPT® publication or HCPCS codes and a code, guideline, identifier, or modifier unique to Arizona, then the Arizona code, guideline, identifier, or modifier shall control.